NethermindEth/starknet.go/examples/deployAccount/README.md

 Steps:
 1. Rename the ".env.template" file to ".env.testnet"
 2. Uncomment, and assign your testnet endpoint to the "INTEGRATION_BASE" variable
-3. Execute `go mod tidy` (make sure you are in the deployAccount folder)
+3. Execute `go mod tidy` (make sure you are in the "deployAccount" folder)
 4. Execute `go run main.go`
 5. Fund the precomputed address using a starknet faucet, eg https://faucet.goerli.starknet.io/
 6. Press any key, then enter

-At this point your account should be deployed on testnet, and you can use a block explorer like Voyager to view your transaction using the transaction hash.
+At this point your account should be deployed on testnet, and you can use a block explorer like [Voyager](https://voyager.online/) to view your transaction using the transaction hash.